Priority Announcements and the Project Grant: Fall 2019 competition - Frequently Asked Questions

 8. What if my application is relevant and successful in more than one Priority Announcement?

-If your application is the top-ranked application below the cut-off on two PA lists, then you will be awarded one (not both).
+If your application is the top-ranked application on two PA lists, then you will be awarded one (not both).

 9. Is the relevance of my application peer reviewed?